Competition and exhibition of innovative lightweight structures:

 3.The material used has to fit in six (imaginary) boxes that can be transported as “regular” luggage by an airplane, i.e. a maximum of 1x0.75x0.65 m/32 kg per box.
 The maximum weight is 192 kg.
 This also applies to the teams in Spain.
 The teams have the option to produce elements at fab‐labs in Spain as long as size and weight of all the elements satisfy the above‐mentioned criteria.

-4.The venue of the exhibition will announced in Autumn 2018 and might be partly outdoor at one of the squares near the venue of the 2019 Symposium in Barcelona.
-There will be space for at least 15 pavilions.
+4.The venue of the exhibition is at the crown plaza hotel in Barcelona.
+There will be space for at least 20 pavilions.
 The maximum size of the envelope for the structure is 4 x 4 x 4 meter.
 All pavilions will be standing on the ground.
 (There is no possibility for suspended pavilions).
 Electricity for the pavilions (lighting, sound or electrical motors, etc.) can be supplied if requested.

 5.Irrelevant or impossible proposals may be refused.